o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 `-h, --help`

-show this help message and exit
+Shows the help message.

 `-dp DESTINATION_PATH, --destination-path DESTINATION_PATH`

-The path to where you want the template instantiated, can be absolute or dev root relative.
-Ex.
-C:/o3de/TestTest = \<destination_name\>
+The path to instantiate the new template in.
+The path can be absolute or relative to the O3DE development source folder.
+For example: DESTINATION_PATH = `C:/o3de/NewTemplate`.

 `-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`

-The path to the template you want to instantiate, can be absolute or dev root/Templates relative.
-Ex.
-C:/o3de/Template/TestTemplateTestTemplate = \<template_name\>
+The path to the template you want to instantiate.
+The path can be absolute or relative to the O3DE development source folder.
+For example: Set TEMPLATE_PATH to `C:/o3de/Template/SomeTemplate`.

 `-tn TEMPLATE_NAME, --template-name TEMPLATE_NAME`

-The name to the registered template you want to instantiate.
-If supplied this will resolve the --template-path.
+The name of the registered template to instantiate.
+If supplied, you do not need to use the `--template-path` parameter.

 `-dn DESTINATION_NAME, --destination-name DESTINATION_NAME`

-The name to use when substituting the ${Name} placeholder in instantiated template, must be alphanumeric, and can contain _ and - characters.
-If no name is provided, will use last component of destination path.
-Ex.
-New_Gem
+The name to replace ${Name} with in the instantiated template.
+The name must be alphanumeric, and can contain _ and - characters.
+If the destination name is not provided, this command will use the last component of the destination path.

 `-drp DESTINATION_RESTRICTED_PATH, --destination-restricted-path DESTINATION_RESTRICTED_PATH`

-The destination restricted path is where the restricted files will be written to.
+The path where the restricted files will be written to.

 `-drn DESTINATION_RESTRICTED_NAME, --destination-restricted-name DESTINATION_RESTRICTED_NAME`